Racetrack memory

 Racetrack memory or domain-wall memory (DWM) is an experimental non-volatile memory device under development at IBM's Almaden Research Center by a team led by physicist Stuart Parkin.
+It is a current topic of active research at the Max Planck Institute of Microstructure Physics in Dr. Parkin's group.
 In early 2008, a 3-bit version was successfully demonstrated.
 If it were to be developed successfully, racetrack memory would offer storage density higher than comparable solid-state memory devices like flash memory.

 Description

 Racetrack memory uses a spin-coherent electric current to move magnetic domains along a nanoscopic permalloy wire about 200 nm across and 100 nm thick.
 As current is passed through the wire, the domains pass by magnetic read/write heads positioned near the wire, which alter the domains to record patterns of bits.
 A racetrack memory device is made up of many such wires and read/write elements.
 In general operational concept, racetrack memory is similar to the earlier bubble memory of the 1960s and 1970s.
 Delay-line memory, such as mercury delay lines of the 1940s and 1950s, are a still-earlier form of similar technology, as used in the UNIVAC and EDSAC computers.
 Like bubble memory, racetrack memory uses electrical currents to "push" a sequence of magnetic domains through a substrate and past read/write elements.
 Improvements in magnetic detection capabilities, based on the development of spintronic magnetoresistive sensors, allow the use of much smaller magnetic domains to provide far higher bit densities.

 In production, it was expected that the wires could be scaled down to around 50 nm.
 There were two arrangements considered for racetrack memory.
 The simplest was a series of flat wires arranged in a grid with read and write heads arranged nearby.
 A more widely studied arrangement used U-shaped wires arranged vertically over a grid of read/write heads on an underlying substrate.
 This would allow the wires to be much longer without increasing its 2D area, although the need to move individual domains further along the wires before they reach the read/write heads results in slower random access times.
 Both arrangements offered about the same throughput performance.
 The primary concern in terms of construction was practical; whether or not the three dimensional vertical arrangement would be feasible to mass-produce.